Site Overlay

 Diagnosis: They evaluate symptoms like chronic joint pain, unexplained rashes, persistent fever, and fatigue to diagnose complex conditions.

-Treatment: They provide non-surgical treatments for a variety of disorders, such as juvenile idiopathic arthritis, lupus, vasculitis, and scleroderma.
+Treatment: They provide non-surgical treatments for a range of disorders, including juvenile idiopathic arthritis, lupus, vasculitis, and scleroderma.

-Management: They work with other specialists to create a comprehensive care plan for chronic conditions that affect multiple parts of the body.
+Management: They work with other specialists to develop a comprehensive care plan for chronic conditions that affect multiple body systems.

 Patient care: They form long-term relationships with patients and families, providing support and education.
 They explain conditions in a way that is easy for both children and adults to understand.